Vicecorehp/My-Compiler-Syntax-Checking-Project/README.md

 ## 2. Windows with Visual Studio (VS)
 Step 1: Create a No-file ConsoleApplication from the VS template<br>
 Step 2: import the `*.h` and `*.cpp` files in VS<br>
-Step 3: Click Run Button and a terminal Windows will pop up<br>
+Step 3: Click Run Button and a terminal Window will pop up<br>
 Step 4: `<input your testing code>` <br>
 *tip*: In the last Step, remember pressing `Ctrl+Z` to finish inputting.